 Well, one limitation is that because these polarizers are literally blocking out a lot of the light, they can darken your shot by quite a bit.
 And then the polarizers on your lights make things even darker.
 So you might have to raise your ISO to compensate, which might make things a little bit more grainy.

 Some details might get lost, because their natural specularity is no longer visible.

 For maximum effect, you have to put it on every light that's making your subject look shiny.
 If you want to add a bit of shininess, like when you're using a hair light, you can deliberately leave it off that particular light.

 And finally, do not kill the reflections completely.
 If you do, your subject might look... kind of zombie-ish.
 I mean, if that's what you're going for, then knock yourself out.
 But in most situations, it's best to find a halfway point where your subject looks alive, but not like they just ran a marathon.

 And finally, this effect tends to turn things a little blue, especially if you're using a polarizing filter that's less than about 200 bucks.
 You can usually more-or-less fix this in post.
 But if you're prone to losing sleep over light quality and color rendition indexes, this technique might not be for you.

 On the plus side?
 Man, this is cool.

 No more slowing things down because you have to put powder on someone's face, no more making your subject uncomfortable.
 I mean, it's not gonna look as good as if you actually take the time to put on makeup, but if that's just not practical, this is the way to go.

-If you’d like to receive more time-saving and comfort-preserving tips like this one, sign up for our newsletter if you haven’t already!
-That’s all for now.
+If you'd like to receive more time-saving and comfort-preserving tips like this one, sign up for the Fixing Your Video newsletter if you haven't already!
+That's all for now.
 Thanks for watching!